 Cloud Environment Nodes

-For customers with Amazon Web Services (AWS) or Microsoft Azure deployments, Alert Logic integrates with Cloud Provider APIs to determine the number of AWS EC2 and/or Azure Virtual Machine instances in your defined protected networks.
+For customers with Amazon Web Services (AWS) or Microsoft Azure deployments, Alert Logic integrates with Cloud Provider APIs to determine the number of AWS EC2 and Azure Virtual Machine instances in your defined protected networks.

 Node usage snapshots in AWS and Azure are taken hourly; all hourly measurements are averaged to calculate usage for a given month.

-On-Premise Environment Nodes
+On-Premises Environment Nodes

 Alert Logic identifies nodes for on-premises environments via two different methods.
 First, hosts with successfully provisioned agents are always counted as nodes.
 Even when a host has multiple IP addresses, it will be counted as a single node.

 Since not all hosts in your protected network may have an agent - such as network devices, for example - discovery scans are also used to identify nodes.
-Discovery scans are performed daily and will capture any device in a protected network with a port open.
+Discovery scans are performed daily or weekly and will capture any device in a protected network with a port open.

 Node usage is calculated by de-duplicating agent and discovery scan results.
 Daily node counts are averaged over a calendar month to determine usage.